 Some ERP vendors, including Acumatica, NetSuite and Sage Intacct, specialize in the needs of SMBs, offering relatively affordable and simple ERP for common financial, order management and HR functions.
 Such entry-level products may be a company's first ERP system when it outgrows basic accounting software, but they can usually be expanded with additional modules and "scale," or grow, to accommodate more users and business functions.

-Four major-brand ERP vendors -- Infor, Microsoft, Oracle (including NetSuite) and SAP -- have the biggest market shares, with nearly half the worldwide total.
+Four major brand ERP vendors -- Infor, Microsoft, Oracle (including NetSuite) and SAP -- have the biggest market shares, with nearly half the worldwide total.
 These four also have the broadest product lines that span from entry-level ERP to complex software suites for multinational conglomerates, as well as specialized versions for most major industries.
-Some market researchers include Sage Intacct and Workday -- a fast-growing maker of SaaS HCM and accounting software -- among the market-share leaders, but neither vendor has quite the breadth of products as the top four.
+Some market researchers include Sage Intacct and Workday -- a fast-growing maker of SaaS HR and financial software -- among the market share leaders, but neither vendor has quite the breadth of products as the top four.

-Other prominent ERP vendors include Epicor, IFS, DELMIAworks, Plex Systems, QAD, Syspro and Unit4.
+Other prominent ERP vendors include Epicor, IFS, Plex Systems, QAD, Syspro and Unit4.

 The best practices don't end when the system is deployed.
 Companies must communicate the benefits and features of the new system in advance, then maintain a training process for current and incoming employees.
-A comprehensive, effective change management strategy can be the difference between ERP implementation success and failure.
+A comprehensive and effective change management strategy can be the difference between ERP implementation success and failure.

 Most companies maintain their own ERP support staff, even if it is just one IT person who has other responsibilities.
 Larger companies may have several people whose job it is to keep the ERP system running, train users and interact with the ERP vendor, systems integrator or service provider.
 "ERP administrator" is a common title in the IT world.